-Now, this sounds like a pretty self-centered though to focus on, but I’ll take a step back here to mention that I suffer from an acute anxiety disorder that focuses primarily around health and death.
+Now, this sounds like a pretty self-centered though to focus on, but I’ll take a step back here to mention that I suffer from an acute fear of death.
 There was a time in my life when I suffered daily panic attacks from the mere thought of one day dying, so in order to remain functional in life, I spend much of life avoiding death and distracting myself from health issues.

 Suddenly, I was experiencing a huge dose of exposure therapy as I came face to face with my greatest fear.
 I felt as though I was going to pass out and had to quickly drop my head between my knees in order to remain conscious.

 A friend elbowed me once more and I looked up to see an elderly man stumbling down the aisle.
 He was holding a stained dishrag in his hand and whimpering quietly to himself.
 The entire boat full of backpackers watched in silence as he laid down on the boat’s wooden floor, a hand clutching at the woman’s.